-In a recent Yellow newsletter poll, 71% of respondents said they actively feature keywords on their website.
+In a recent Yellow Pages newsletter poll, 71% of respondents said they actively feature keywords on their website.

 This is encouraging, as it shows there’s a good understanding that, if you want to drive organic traffic to your website, keywords are essential.